arc-design/arc-theme/README.md

 Arc is a flat theme with transparent elements for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Unity, Pantheon, Xfce, MATE, Cinnamon (>=3.4), Budgie Desktop (10.4 for GTK+3.22) etc.

-The NicoHood/arc-theme repository is a fork of the horst3180/arc-theme repository  which as been umaintained since March 2017.
+The arc-design/arc-theme repository is a fork of the horst3180/arc-theme repository  which as been umaintained since March 2017.
 Its aim is to continue the maintenance of arc-theme.
-The two maintainers are the Arch-Linux and Debian & Ubuntu packaging maintainers.
+The two administrators of the project are the Arch-Linux and Debian & Ubuntu packaging maintainers.

 It is strongly encouraged to submit pull-requests to suggest fixes and enhancements.

+Those that show good quality submissions will be invited to become maintainers.

 ## Arc is available in three variants